Writing A Short Sale Hardship Letter

 I really love my house, but I know that I cannot afford it.
 I am a single parent, working as a temporary employee with few benefits and no savings.
 My financial situation cannot sustain a home mortgage of nearly $2200 per month.
 I want to sell the home, avoid foreclosure and salvage my credit.
 I know that a foreclosure on my record will affect me for years to come.
 I would ask that you please assist me in avoiding this.

 I deeply appreciate your help and understanding in this matter.
-If you have any questions, or need anything further from me, please contact my Realtor, The Myers Team.
+If you have any questions, or need anything further from me, please contact my agent, The Myers Team.